 Power grid main characteristics

 UPS of Russia operates synchronously with power systems of Azerbaijan, Belarus, Georgia, Kazakhstan, Latvia, Lithuania, Moldova, Mongolia, Ukraine and Estonia.
-Power systems of Uzbekistan and Kirghizia (Central Asia) are synchronized with the UPS of Russia via Kazakhstan.
-Power system of Finland is interconnected asynchronously with the UPS of Russia via HVDC-link Vyborgskiy.
+Power systems of Uzbekistan and Kirghizia (Central Asia) are synchronized with UPS of Russia via Kazakhstan.
+Power system of Finland is interconnected asynchronously with UPS of Russia via HVDC-link Vyborgskiy.

 Major incidents & preventive measures

 A power supply shutdown for several hours in several Moscow districts as well as in Tula, Kaluga and Ryazan provinces occurred on 25 May 2005.
 It was caused by the fire at the Chagino Substation.

 The cause of the accident was a mixture of several factors, namely: worn-out equipment, absence of backup power, and high temperatures (above 30°C) Moscow had endured for a number of days.
 Moreover, complex grid topology, typical for any metropolis as Moscow, makes the grid extremely vulnerable.
 Sensitivity of Moscow grid and absence of shedding automatics played crucial role in the cascade development of the accident.

 The accident affected more than 4 million people.
 Serious shortfalls took place in the work of some telecommunication systems, industrial enterprises, transport, and service utilities.

 The following steps were taken after the accident: government program on network infrastructure development in the Moscow region (“Moscow Ring”) and providing metropolises with the mobile emergency generation sources; creation of the Federal Commission (Headquarters) of the Ministry of Energy and regional commissions responsible for security of supply.

 Sayano-Shushenskaya HPP Accident